sahilchopra/design-patterns-in-ruby/observer.md

 # Observer Pattern

+The Observer Pattern is a behavioral design pattern that defines a one-to-many dependency between objects, so that when one object (the subject) changes state, all its dependents (observers) are notified and updated automatically.

 ## Problem
 We want to build a system that is highly integrated, that is, a system where every part is aware of the state of the whole.
 We also want it to be maintainable, so we should avoid coupling between classes.